-A Verdant Landscape and a Very Mellow Way of Life Bring Retirees to the Sleepy Community of Hilo, Hawaii
+A Verdant Landscape and a Very Mellow Way of Life Bring Retirees to Sleepy Hilo, Hawaii

 Cost of Living: Above the National Average

 No dwellings have natural gas, and electricity is very expensive.
 As a result, some properties, particularly apartments, have no electricity at all.
 Many residences also do not have air conditioning but have single wall, open air construction that takes advantage of the natural ventilation provided by the trade winds.
-Heaters may be needed in the evenings.
+Heaters or blankets are occasionally needed in the evenings.

 Nightlife is quiet, but the community has a monthly Friday Night ArtWalk.
 The East Hawaii Cultural Center hosts exhibits and theatrical presentations, and the Palace Theater is an art house and community theater.
 The world-class Imiloa Astronomy Center has exhibits and a 120-seat planetarium.

 The beautiful Liliuokalani Gardens is a Japanese garden, and the Merrie Monarch Festival is a well-regarded, week-long cultural event that honors the last Hawaiian king.
 Residents also enjoy a rainforest zoo and two golf courses.
 The Hilo Public Library is open five days a week.

 The active farmers' market is operates throughout the week and has very affordable produce.
 In Hilo Bay, fishermen offload their daily catches, many of which land in local groceries and eateries.
 There are numerous shopping centers, and Prince Kuhio Plaza is an enclosed mall with major retailers, a nine-screen movie theater and specialty stores.
 Wal-Mart, Home Depot and other national box stores are here, too.